Nima-Khodabandelou/Notes/README.md

       Private: accessible within the class
 ##
 - delete, next, main, exit or null are not keyword
 ##
+- Inheritance

+      code reusability -> sub-class need not to redefine method of super-class unless it needs to provide specific implementation.

+      Runtime polymorphism -> simulate inheritance with real-time objects -> makes OOPs more realistic.

+      provides data hiding -> super-class can hide data from sub-class.

+      makes Method overriding possible
+##
+- packages

+      avoid the name clashes.

+      provides easier access control.

+      can  have the hidden classes.

+      easier to locate the related classes.
+##
+- Object

+      real-time entity having state and behavior.

+      an instance of class

+      instance variables <-> state of object

+      methods <-> behavior of object.

+      created using new keyword.

+      All object references <-> initialized to null.
+##
+- constructor

+      special type of method to initialize the state

+      invoked when class instantiated, obj created, and memory allocated for object -> so no sense to make constructors static

+      Every time an object created using new keyword, default constructor is called

+      must not have explicit return type.

+      is not inherited.

+      can't be final
+##
+- method

+      exposes behavior of object

+      must have a return type

+      is invoked explicitly

+      is not provided by the compiler in any case.

+      method name may or may not be same as class name
+##
 - Final keyword